 alter Oper Frankfurt, radio

-For the month of January, I'll be in Paris and Salzburg.
+For the month of March, I'll be in Madrid, Massy, and Kharkiv.

 What I am reading at the moment?

 Robert Greene: The Laws of Human NatureJ.
 R. R. Tolkien: The SilmarillionGérard Nerval: « Le Voyage en Orient »Michel de Montaigne: « Essais »Le Monde Diplomatique, March 2019